SamuraiSigma/godot-docs/community/tutorials/misc/speech_to_text.rst

 :ref:`running() <class_STTRunner_running>` method, and act according to that.

-Try starting a scene and check if the keyword colors appear on screen as you speak them!
+Start a scene and check if the keyword colors appear on Godot's output window as you speak them!

 Important questions
 -------------------